rpellerin/rpellerin.github.io/content/the-way-i-work.md

 - I process emails one by one:

     - If it's an "action required" email and the action takes less than 5 minutes, I do it immediately then delete the email.
-    - If it'a an "action required" email and the action takes more than 5 minutes, I keep the email in my inbox and add a new entry in my TODO list "*reply to email from X*" or "*do what X asked for*".
+    - If it's an "action required" email and the action takes more than 5 minutes, I keep the email in my inbox and add a new entry in my TODO list such as "*reply to email from X*" or "*do what X asked for*".
 I will then delete the email when the action is done.
     - If it's a temporal information, I take note of it if needed and delete the email immediately.
 A temporal information could be a Google Calendar invite, a JIRA edit from my colleagues, an incident reported by New Relic, etc.
     - If it's an important information, I move the email into the appropriate subfolder (they're called labels in Gmail).
 An important information could be a contract (PDF document), an organizational change, a POST-MORTEM document that I believe will be useful in the future, a train ticket that will eventually be deleted when the trip is done, etc.

 As I just said, I use Gmail labels quite a lot, in the sense that many emails end up in labels.
-However, I only have a handful of labels.
+However, I only have a handful of them.
 Here are a few:

 - Trips: business trips (train tickets, hotels, etc)
 - Front stack: any important email regarding frontend
 - Archives: anything that does not belong to another category

 I also rely on Gmail filters extensively.
 I get a lot of emails I don't need to see at all, that I want deleted automatically.
 For instance, I often check the notifications on Github, therefore I don't need to also see the emails they send me.
-Also, our staging environment is deployed with every new commit (every 10 minutes or so), so I don't need to know every time a new commit is deployed.
+Also, our staging environment is deployed with every new commit (every 10 minutes or so), therefore I don't need to know every time a new commit is deployed.

 Finally, I must confess I use Thundebird, and not the Gmail website.
 And I'm proud of it.
 The reasons I use Thunderbird are listed below: